victorypoint/Zmerge/README.md

 - private void createNewGarminFile() {
   - Ignore records that don't match a Zwift timestamp - only timestamp matching records are merged
-  - Update the selected Garmin fields in tables - record, lap, session - altitude, distance, latitude, longitude, speed - revise to just update latitude and longitude in record table - done
+  - Update the selected Garmin fields in tables - record, lap, session - altitude, distance, latitude, longitude, speed - revise to just update latitude and longitude in record table
-  - Checks for manufacturer match to Garmin (file_id table) - skip - done
+  - Check for manufacturer match to Garmin (file_id table) - skip

 Outstanding issues: